allUpdated 2026-06-24

 Supported data sources

-Tessallite can connect to the following data warehouses and query engines as its backend source:
+Tessallite can connect to the following data sources:

 A single Tessallite installation can connect to multiple data sources.
 Each project within a workspace connects to one data source.